hub714/multi-region-workshop/lab-1-xray/README.md

 Note: There are a couple approaches to patching client libraries using either the `patch_all` or `patch` modules.
 We choose the latter for specificity, but feel free to use the easy button that is the former.

-Here are links to documentation to help you figure it out:
+Here is some documentation to help you figure it out:

 * [X-Ray Python Middleware](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python-middleware.html)
 * [Patching libraries](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python-patching.html)